 - Visible role-modelling of collaboration by senior executives.
-Collaboration not only needs to be embodied in an authentic way, but to be made visible to everyone in the company.
+Collaboration needs not only to be embodied in an authentic way, but also to be made visible to everyone in the company.

 - Establishing a ‘gift culture’ (rather than a transactional ‘tit-for-tat’ culture) where managers support employees by mentoring them daily.
 The gift is of time as well as expertise.

 - Providing training in relationship skills such as communication and conflict resolution for all staff from the top to the bottom of the organisation.
 Remember that experts find it particularly challenging to collaborate.